MrMitch/realdebrid-CLI/README.rst

     Use Read-Debrid from your command line !

-``rdcli`` is a tool allowing you to use RealDebrid from your command line.
+``rdcli`` is a tool allowing you to use Real-Debrid from your command line.
 It’s written in `Python 2.7`_ because Python comes pre-installed on most distribution nowadays, limiting the amount of software dependency.